autarch/blog.urth.org/content/posts/2018-07-29-my-u-s-go-congress-trip.md

 How did he do against the ELF AI?

 **Dave Rolsky, on 2018-07-29 21:04, said:**
 He lost.
 This AI is stronger than any human, so I didn't expect him to win.
-You can <a href="https://research.fb.com/facebook-open-sources-elf-opengo/" rel="nofollow">read more about the AI online</a>.
+You can [read more about the AI online](https://research.fb.com/facebook-open-sources-elf-opengo/).

 **Ien Cheng, on 2018-08-01 15:24, said:**
 Nice writeup Dave!
 Meeting In-seong and fellow AYD members was top of my Congress highlights too.